awsdocs/amazon-chime-sdk-developer-guide/doc_source/use-case-2.md

-# Getting next actions from the Lambda function<a name="use-case-2"></a>
+# Specifying actions in response to telephony events<a name="use-case-2"></a>

+In the PSTN Audio service, SIP media applications invoke AWS Lambda functions\.
+In turn, a Lambda function can return a list of instructions known as *actions*\.
+An action is an item that you want to run on a leg of a phone call, such as sending or receiving digits, joining a meeting, and so on\.
+For more information about the actions invoked by the PSTN Audio service, see [Understanding telephony events](pstn-invocations.md)\.

-When the SIP media application executes a list of actions, the application calls the Lambda function with an invocation event type of `ACTION_SUCCESSFUL` after the last action in the list completes successfully, or with `ACTION_FAILED` if the execution of any of the actions fails\.
-The application only returns `ACTION_SUCCESSFUL` if all the actions on the list succeed\.
-If any of the actions in the list fails, the SIP media application invokes the Lambda function with the ACTION\_FAILED event and clears the remaining actions in the list after the failed one\.
-Then the SIP media application executes the next action returned by the Lambda function\.
+When a SIP media application successfully runs a list of actions, the application calls the AWS Lambda function with an invocation event type of `ACTION_SUCCESSFUL`\.
+If any of the actions fail to complete, the SIP media application calls the AWS Lambda function with the `ACTION_FAILED` event\.

+The SIP media application only returns `ACTION_SUCCESSFUL` if all the actions on the list succeed\.
+If any of the actions in the list fail, the SIP media application invokes the AWS Lambda function with the `ACTION_FAILED` event and clears the remaining actions in the list after the failed one\.
+Then the SIP media application executes the next action returned by the AWS Lambda function\.
 You use the `ActionData` key to identify which call invoked the function\.

 The following event shows a sample payload for the `ACTION_SUCCESSFUL` invocation event type after a `PlayAudioAndGetDigits` action\.